A drug designed for diabetes is now being called the first true longevity medicine. The evidence is real. So are the blind spots.

 Why Muscle Loss Matters for Longevity

 Losing 40% of your weight as lean mass while trying to extend your lifespan is a contradiction.
-You might lower your biological age by one marker (DNA methylation) while accelerating another (sarcopenia, the progressive loss of muscle mass that drives frailty in older adults).
+You might lower your biological age by one marker (DNA methylation) while accelerating another.
+Sarcopenia is the progressive loss of muscle mass that drives frailty in older adults.

 "Ozempic Face" Is Not Just Cosmetic